Chubacabrazz/Chubacabrazz/README.md

 - 👋 Hi there, I’m Deniz SZR.
 - 👀 I’m interested in Web Developing
-- 🌱 I’m currently learning DevOps,Networking,Javascript,React.js
+- 🌱 I’m currently learning DevOps,Golang,Javascript,React
 - 📫 How to reach me : https://www.linkedin.com/in/deniz-suzer/
 <!---
 Chubacabrazz/Chubacabrazz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.